slgxmh/web-serial-helper/lib/README.md

 Stops the ongoing reading loop.

 ### `async write(data: Uint8Array): Promise<void>`
-Writes data to the serial port.
+Writes a `Uint8Array` to the serial port.

 ### `async writeHex(hex: string): Promise<void>`
 Writes a hex string to the serial port.